kevin-j-m/kjm-blog/content/about.md

 meta: "false"
 ---

-Kevin Murphy is the Director of Software Development at The Gnar Company.
+Kevin Murphy is a Staff Engineer at Vendr.
 He works primarily with back-end technologies.
 He's most proficient with Ruby, but also writes Elixir and Golang.
 He recognizes that Javascript exists, and is happy that other people like it.
 He enjoys solving integration and architecture